JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 9. CLI Agents ftw.
 Codex CLI was huge.
 But I also tried claude and geminiCLI.
 Together with BAML bringing type safe LLM calls.

-10. Thanks to authentication I got to know the difference between: who someone is and what someone can do 🤯
+10. Thanks to authentication I got to know the difference between: WHO someone is and what someone can DO 🤯

 > Notice also (as per ENS and DNS), that what something is has nothing to do with where something is.

+> > And BRD PRD FRD are the why what how

 ## Entrepreneuring